Tian-cherubic/Molecular_Geometry_Recognition/README.md

 1. **Data preparation** <br>
     1a.
 Parse coordinates and energies from Gaussian output files <br>
     1b.
 Calculate distances to four reference points (ctd, tst, fct, ftf) <br>
     1c.
-Obtain first three moments of the distance sets to four reference points to encode molecular shape <br>
+Obtai the first three moments of the distance sets to four reference points to encode molecular shape <br>
     1d.
 Create a dataframe with moments and energy data <br>

 2. **Data exploration and visualization** <br>